 Trek through rural Ethiopia and stay overnight at charming, community run guesthouses with views among the best you'll find anywhere in Africa.
 The majority of money for our …

 Ethiopia's dramatic and varied landscapes are a playground for the adventure traveller.
-Camping under starlight by a volcanic caldera, helicopter escorts to track buffalo …
+Camping under starlight by a volcanic caldera, private helicopter escorts to track buffalo …